 Promotion to Postal 204b - A CCA Guide to The Dark Side

 Alas, even as the parcel business increases and the enfeebled mail flow shows signs of creeping up to its pre-recession high water mark, postal management continues to flop away like a grounded fish in a misguided attempt to nickel and dime its way back to profitability.
 The latest attempt at penny pitching seems to be a widespread trend to promote CCAs to 204b, a temporary supervisor position.
-Since you, the overworked, underappreciated City Carrier Assistant may be seduced by the hypnotizing allure of resting your tired posterior in a padded postal position of authority, you need to learn the dangers before you dive in to those shark infested waters.
-In particular, you should completely understand why the powers at be want you there, and what their real intentions are.
+Since you, the overworked, underappreciated City Carrier Assistant may be seduced by the hypnotizing allure of resting your tired posterior in a padded postal position of authority, you need to learn the dangers before you dive into those shark-infested waters.
+In particular, you should completely understand why the powers that be want you there, and what their real intentions are.

 Where does the term "204b" come from?